NHSDigital/nhs-login-help-centre/README.md

 # NHS Help Centre

-Help pages for lost users
+The NHS login help centre is where you can find helpful information, guidance, and support for issues with NHS login.

 ## Setup

-- `npm install`
+- `npm install` to install dependencies
-- `npm start`
+- `npm start` to run locally at `localhost:8080`
 - `npm build` to build

 ## Deployment

-This repo is automatically deployed when code is merged to master.
-Deployment code is located in `.github/workflows/11ty-build.yml`.
+There are two pipelines in the NHS login AWS account:
+- helpcentre-live-develop runs from develop branch, deploys to https://help.dev.signin.nhs.uk
+- helpcentre-live-master runs from master branch, deploys to https://help.qa.signin.nhs.uk and afterwards to production

+No other environments exist so we don't do feature branch testing.
+Testing can be done locally before merging to develop.

 ## Structure